Google Pixel 5a 5G unveiled for US, Japan markets

-San Francisco: In a bid to expand its Pixel A-series smartphones, tech giant Google has introduced its much anticipated -- Pixel 5a 5G -- for the US and Japan markets.
+San Francisco, Aug 18 (IANS) In a bid to expand its Pixel A-series smartphones, tech giant Google has introduced its much anticipated -- Pixel 5a 5G -- for the US and Japan markets.

 The company said the phone will arrive on August 26 and includes IP67 water resistance, a powerful battery, dual-camera system and users can pre-order it now for $449.